aws-samples/mainframe-data-utilities/README.md

 -dict        sample-data/cobpack2-dict.json  \
 -ebcdic      sample-data/COBPACK.OUTFILE.txt \
 -ascii       sample-data/COBPACK.ASCII.txt   \
--print       10000                           \
+-print       10000
--part-k-len  19                              \
--part-k-name Unpacked-text                   \
--output-type file                            \
--req-size    25
 ```

 ### Extracting ebcdic data to a delimiter-separated ASCII file

-3. Run `extract_ebcdic_to_ascii.py`to extract the `COBPACK.OUTFILE.txt` into an ASCII file.
+3. Run `extract_ebcdic_to_ascii.py`to extract the `COBPACK.OUTFILE.txt` EBCDIC file into an ASCII file.

 ```
 python3 extract_ebcdic_to_ascii.py -local-json sample-data/cobpack2-list.json
 ```

+4. The generated ASCCI file must martch the provided [COBPACK.ASCII.txt](sample-data/COBPACK.ASCII.txt).

 ## Multiple layout support

 There are often multiple layouts in mainframe VSAM or sequential (flat) files.
-It means that you need a different transformation depending on the row you are reading.
+It means that you need a different transformation rule depending on the row you are reading.

 The REDEFINES statement allows multiple layouts declaration in the COBOL language.